oliviahogg/CuRichFluid/README.md

-# Introduction to our repository
+# Introduction to CuRichFluid

-In this repository we present the sulfide saturation, degassing and sulfide resorption code and required datafiles for Hogg et al. (2024 – GEOLOGY) ("link to paper").
+In this repository, CuRichFluid, we present the sulfide saturation, degassing and sulfide resorption code and required datafiles for Hogg et al. (2024 – GEOLOGY) ("link to paper").

 This code integrates several Python3 petrological and thermodynamic packages (PetThermoTools; PySulfSat; Thermobar)